 - Make a phone call.
 Catch up with an old friend during your walk or take care of some calls on your to-do list.
 Your walk will fly by and you’ll enjoy a good conversation.

 - Dictate something.
 Dictate an email, blog post, or creative writing project while walking.
 You’ll feel a sense of accomplishment at the end of your walk, and you probably won’t be watching the clock if you’re focusing on getting things done.

 - Meditate.
 There’s a traditional meditation practice called “walking meditation” which combines walking with mindfulness.
 You can listen to a guided meditation while walking or just practice focusing on your own.
 Check out Pacer’s new Mindful Walks in the workouts section to get started!

-Doing the exact same thing during every walk is a recipe for boredom.
+Keeping up the same walking routine on your regular daily walk is a recipe for boredom.
 Making some minor changes to your walking routine can help you shake off the “blahs” and keep things interesting.

 - Find a buddy: If you usually walk alone, try walking with a friend.
 Not only will you have someone to talk to, having your walking buddy for accountability might help you to stay motivated.

 - Go solo: If you walk in a group, on the other hand, try a few solo walks to take some time to yourself.
 You may enjoy the meditative nature of walking alone sometimes.
 You also may be able to take care of some errands or walk in a new area if you’re going solo.